Frequently Asked Questions . . .

 student room; provides recycling stations in every

-lobby or designated trash areas in the residence
+lobby or designated trash areas on each floor.

 recycling competition; encourage Resident Assistants do programming on